 Ingredients are always listed depending on what substance it contains the most.
 So if you are looking for – say – properly moisturizing oil, but the first ingredient is Aqua, you’ve been screwed.
 I’ve noticed that understanding INCI lists is easier with natural products.

 Trusting the internet or your friend’s cousin’s sister’s girlfriend

-It’s great that the internet and forums such as reddit are full of skincare tips and product recommendations but remember to be critical about who you’re taking the advice from.
-A good example is coconut oil that was so hyped a while ago.
-People recommended it to cleansing, as a moisturiser, as an exfoliator, to put on a bread and between your toes.
-Sure coconut oil works great for some purposes but it’s not for everyone.
+It’s great that the internet and forums are full of skincare tips and product recommendations, but remember to be critical about who you’re taking the advice from.
+A good example is coconut oil, that was so hyped a while ago.
+People recommended it to cleansing, as a moisturizer, as an exfoliant, to put on a bread and between your toes.
+Sure coconut oil works great for some purposes, but it’s not for everyone.
 And you oily/combination ladies out there – don’t bother.
-As an oily faced beauty myself I can use coconut oil to remove my makeup but I do have to remove the oil as well.
+As an oily faced beauty myself I can use coconut oil to remove my makeup, but I do have to remove the oil as well.
 Otherwise it will clog up my pores and make me break out.
 For dry skin?
 Maybe!
 Keep in mind that we all have different skin types and what works for someone may not work for you.
 Also these “DIY” skincare tips make me cringe so bad.
 Be careful out there!

 That’s all for now.
 What do you think?
 I would be happy to hear your thoughts.